zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 ### Configure your local kubectl and Docker

-All that is left to do is to configure your local `kubectl` to connect to the EKS cluster, and to authenticate your local Docker CLI to connect to the ECR.
+All that is left to do is to configure your local `kubectl` to connect to the EKS cluster and to authenticate your local Docker CLI to connect to the ECR.

 > **Note**